electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/e-tron-gt/exterior/windows/_index.md

     <figcaption><h4>Privacy windows</h4></figcaption>
 </figure>

-This option makes a big difference in the way the e-tron look.
+This option makes a big difference in the way the e-tron GT look.

 <figure>
     <a href="standard_windows_1.jpg">